 Tailor email workflow processes based on where your team builds

 Does your team’s email workflow involve building emails inside of Litmus–or outside of it?
 Our customers vary in which path they use, and the email workflow processes will vary based on where the “source of truth” for email code resides.

-If your team builds inside Litmus:
+Recommended email workflow if your team builds inside of Litmus:

 - Sync each new email to your ESP as soon as you create it in Builder.
 Any changes made to a synced email in Litmus update in your ESP.
 Setting it up first means you don’t need to worry about it later.

-If your team builds outside Litmus:
+Recommended email workflow if your team builds outside of Litmus:

 - Personal test email addresses.
 Each user has an email address, which is useful for tracking who created and sent which emails.

 - Project-specific test email addresses.
 Projects and folders keep everything in your Litmus account organized, and each has a designated Litmus email address.
 Sending emails to these addresses automatically sorts drafts into the correct spot.